mmattel/Raspberry-Pi-Setup/README.md

 ### PWM controlled fan speed

+Kudos for this aricle as source, some adoptions made [PWM Regulated Fan Based on CPU Temperature](https://www.instructables.com/PWM-Regulated-Fan-Based-on-CPU-Temperature-for-Ras/)

 Create a folder in your home directory and copy the following files to this location, you can change it according your needs, adopt the file/path in `fan_control.service` accordingly:

 `mkdir ~/fan_control`